Fulton County Office for Aging 19 North William Street, Johnstown, NY 12095

 Telephone: (518)736-5650 - Fax: (518)762-0698 - E-mail: fcofa@fultoncountyny.gov - Website: www.fcofa.org

-Long Term Care Information & Education Program
+Long Term Care Insurance & Education Program Information

 The Fulton County Office for Aging prepared this page to inform seniors and their family about the benefits of Long Term Care Insurance.
 There are many companies with policies available that may protect older New Yorkers' life savings, assets, and also serve to provide more choices and personal control should the need for expensive long-term care arise.
 The Fulton County Office for Aging wishes to promote public awareness of these programs for that reason.
 The purpose of this information is solely to inform, and not intended to promote a specific product or company.